adwait1-g/adwait1-g.github.io/_posts/write-your-own-xxxx/ELF-Parser/2019-12-05-writing-an-elf-parsing-library-part4-internal-data-structures-2.md

 We discussed a lot of stuff in this article.
 We implemented 2 core data structures of our library.
 You can get the sourcecode [here](https://github.com/write-your-own-XXXX/ELF-Parser/releases/tag/Part4).

-With this done, we are ready to implement the 4 basic API we discussed in the second article.
+With this done, we are ready to implement the 4 basic API we discussed in the previous article.
 We'll do the same in the next article.

 I hope you enjoyed this article.